 Figure 4.9 below describes the percentage of households owning a radio by district.
-62% of households in Huye district own a radio.
-The national average of households owning a radio is 60.3%, while in urban areas it is 57.7% and in rural areas 0.7%.
+In Kicukiro district, 60% of households own a radio.
+The national average of households owning a radio is 60.3%, while in urban areas it is 57.7% and in rural areas 60.7%.
+The first ranked district for percentage of households owning a radio is Nyagatare district (69.5%).